Skip to Content

 chickens vacation coop

-This will allow the birds to have a larger amount of water without worrying if it gets dumped.
+This will allow the birds to have more water without worrying if it gets dumped.
+I’m always more concerned with the animals having water over food.

 Set this up at least a week before you leave.
-A few days will take the birds to adjust to the new water system.
+Your backyard chickens will take a few days to adjust to the new water system, so don’t install this right before you leave for vacation.

 chickens vacation coop